vblanco20-1/vulkan-guide/docs/chapter-4/storage_buffers.md

 Note how in here, we are using 1 `vkUpdateDescriptorSets()` call to update 2 different descriptor sets.
 This is completely valid to do.
 Now that the buffer is initialized and has descriptors that point to it, we need to add it to the shader.

 We are going to modify the `tri_mesh.vert` shader, to read the object data from SSBO instead than from the push constant.
-We will still keep the push constant, but it wont be used.
+We will still keep the push constant, but it won't be used.

 ```glsl
 #version 460